amcp-team/repository-template/.github/pull_request_template.md

-## Change Log
+## Log

-Provide a list of changes and describe used solutions
+Provide a list of changes and describe used solutions referencing issues

-## Change Description
-Some technical explanations for changes

-## To-Do Changes
+## To-Do

 What changes should be done (optional, remember to mark PR with `work-in-progress` label)

-## Related Issues
-List related issues and mark closed one

-## Materials and useful links
+## Materials and Useful Links

-List of information sources used in this PR (optional)
+List there links that were useful during the work on this issue (StackOverflow answers, videos, tutorials, articles, repositories, etc.)